canonical/starlark/doc/safety.md

 To safely compute `len(list) * n`, simply call the `SafeMul` function.
 This will multiply the two values together, marking the result as invalid should an overflow occur.
-If an invalidated safe int is passed to one of the resource-declaring methods such as `thread.AddAllocs()`, an error is automatically returned, meaning that for typical resource-bounding usage, overflows are handled implicitly:
+If an invalidated safe int is passed to one of the resource-declaring methods, such as `thread.AddAllocs()`, then that method will handle error generation.
+As such, for typical resource-bounding usage, overflows are handled implicitly:
 ```go
 if err := thread.AddAllocs(starlark.SafeMul(len(list), n)); err != nil {
     return nil, err